magro/memcached-session-manager/samples/simpleservlet/README.markdown

 ```
 GET /list
 GET /put?{key}={value}
+GET /counter
 ```

-Of course the `/put` is not RESTful at all, but that's really not important here.
+Of course `/put` and `/counter` are not RESTful at all, but that's really not important here.
 It shall just be convenient to be able to use this stuff in the browser.